xyflow/react-flow-docs/docs/api/plugin-components/minimap.md

 import PropItems from '../../../src/components/Docs/PropItems' import CodeViewer from '../../../src/components/CodeViewer';

 The Minimap component adds an interactive Minimap to React Flow that shows the whole graph.
-You can use the `MiniMap` plugin by passing it as a children to the `ReactFlow` component.
+You can use the `MiniMap` plugin by passing it as a child to the `ReactFlow` component.

 :::info Interactive Minimap